crxssed7/notable-figures/figures/Alan Turing.md

 Turing's conviction led to the removal of his security clearance and barred him from continuing with his cryptographic consultancy for GCHQ, the British signals intelligence agency that had evolved from GC&CS in 1946, though he kept his academic post.
 His trial took place only months after the defection to the Soviet Union of Guy Burgess and Donald Maclean, in summer 1951, after which the Foreign Office started to consider anyone known to be homosexual as a potential security risk.

 Turing was denied entry into the United States after his conviction in 1952, but was free to visit other European countries.
 In the summer of 1952 he visited Norway, which was more tolerant of homosexuals.
 Among the various men he met there was one named Kjell Carlson.
 Kjell intended to visit Turing in the UK, but the authorities intercepted Kjell's postcard detailing his travel arrangements and were able to intercept and deport him before the two could meet.
 It was also during this time that Turing started consulting a psychiatrist, Franz Greenbaum, with whom he got on well and who subsequently became a family friend.

+### "Pryce's Buoy"
+Circa 1953, Turing wrote an unfinished comedic gay short story titled "Pryce's Buoy", which was unearthed in July of 2026.
+It was notable for revealing his "playful side".
+Largely autobiographical, the narrative piece detailed an erotic encouter between a male youth in need of money and a wealthy older theoretical scientist looking for casual sex.
+The title is a sexual pun of a fictional math equation, described by Turing within the story, sharing similarities with the Turing test.
+Literature professor Sarah Dillon of Cambridge University unearthed the story in 2026 by transcribing Turing's handwritten prose from archived pages and researching its origins and intent.
+The story revealed a sense of humor that was not widely known prior; multiple news outlets reported that Turing was "cheeky, funny, and really liked sex".

 # Death
 On 8 June 1954, at his house at 43 Adlington Road, Wilmslow, Turing's housekeeper found him dead.
 A post mortem was held that evening, which determined that he had died the previous day at age 41 with cyanide poisoning cited as the cause of death.
 When his body was discovered, an apple lay half-eaten beside his bed, and although the apple was not tested for cyanide, it was speculated that this was the means by which Turing had consumed a fatal dose.